Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barnet and are not the council.
 About us

 The Pension Fund Committee of Barnet Council met on Tuesday 13 January 2026 to discuss the administration of the pension fund, legislative changes affecting the Local Government Pension Scheme (LGPS), and the fund's investment strategy.
-Key decisions included the approval of new admission agreements for several organisations, the adoption of new policies on cessations and prepayments, and a significant shift in the fund's investment strategy to align with upcoming regulatory changes and to manage risk more effectively.
+Key decisions included the approval of new admission agreements for several organisations, the adoption of updated cessation and prepayment policies, and the delegation of authority to finalise investment management agreements with the London CIV.

 Administration Update and Policy Approvals